Emily Miller, MD

 Residency: Swedish Cherry Hill Family Medicine Residency, 2018

-Clinical Interests: Women’s Health, Gender Affirming Care, OB, Preventative medicine
+Clinical Interests: Women’s Health, Gender Affirming Care, OB, Preventive medicine

 Dr. Cooley completed her undergraduate degree at Whitworth University and medical degree from University of Washington.
 She completed her residency at Swedish Cherry Hill Family Medicine.
-Her interests are in LGBT/ gender affirming care, OB, women’s health, preventative medicine and community organizing.
+Her interests are in LGBTQ+/ gender affirming care for adults, OB, women’s health, preventive medicine and community organizing.
 “I’m looking forward to living in a place where I can play outdoors in my free time and have an impact on my community in my job.
 I am grateful to be a part of an organization that is finding innovative ways to keep our community healthy.”

 Leanna Davis, PharmD, BCACP, CDCES